-Other information consists of the information included in the Group's 2021 Annual Report, the Corporate Governance report, the Message from the Chairman and the Management Discussion and Analysis other than the consolidated financial statements and our auditor's report thereon.
-We obtained the Message from the Chairman and the Management Discussion and Analysis prior to the date of our auditor's report, and we expect to obtain the remaining sections of the Group's 2021 Annual Report and Corporate governance report after the date of our auditor's report.
 Management is responsible for the other information.
+Other information consists of the information included in the Group's 2022 Annual Report, the Corporate Governance report, the Message from the Chairman and the Management Discussion and Analysis but does not include the consolidated financial statements and our auditor's report thereon.
+We obtained the Message from the Chairman and the Management Discussion and Analysis prior to the date of our auditor's report, and we expect to obtain the remaining sections of the Group's 2022 Annual Report and Corporate governance report after the date of our auditor's report.